jikkenio/jikken/README.md

 ### User Guide

-Once you've installed jikken, using the tool is as simple as running the jk command in a project folder that contains tests.
+Once you've installed jikken, using the tool is as simple as running the `jk run` command in a project folder that contains tests.

 ```
-$ jk
+$ jk run
 Jikken found 2 tests.
 Running Test (1\2) `Test 1` Iteration(1\1)...PASSED!
 Running Test (2\2) `Test 2` Iteration(1\2)...PASSED!